-We also counted the average number of the occurrences of waypoint mutex in each map as shown in Table 1.
-This table shows that the problem of waiting situation is significantly reduced by using our ACS-PRM approach, because our approach is able to plan separate paths for robots, especially in the corridor, whereas we have only one path for all robots with the Voronoi-based approach.
+We also counted the average number of occurrences of waypoint mutex in each map as shown in Table 1.
+This table shows that the problem of waiting situation is obviously reduced by using our ACS-PRM approach, because our approach is able to plan separate paths for robots, especially in the corridor.
+Unlike the Voronoi-based approach, there is only one path for all robots.

-In fact, the technique proposed in this paper also works well with irregular environments (see Figure 8), just need more complex algorithm to extract the milestones.
+In fact, the technique proposed in this paper also works well with irregular environments.
+Figure 8 illustrates an example with 20,000 random samples.